 In order to be awarded the Buttle UK Quality Mark universities and colleges had to offer a minimum level of support to care leavers, but also demonstrate a commitment to improving their provision further.

 The research also informed Government policy, in particular the 2007 'Care Matters: Transforming the Lives of Young People in Care' White Paper, much of which is now incorporated in legislation.

 By 2014 we had recognised that the successful Quality Mark had achieved its goal of raising awareness among universities and colleges.
 Looked after children and care leavers had become a recognised group, with many institutions demonstrating exemplary support for them.
 In addition, structures and organisations now exist, beyond Buttle UK, to continue the work of promoting their needs, and so we made the decision to discontinue the scheme.
-The last awards were made in 2015 and will remain valid until 2017.
+The last awards were made in 2015 and all have now expired.

 Institutions who wish to find out more about supporting care leavers should visit NIACE.

 The Caring University in 2016: Practice, Partnership and Strategy with the Care Experienced Student (Andrew Rawson, Action On Access, 2016) describes how universities are working in 2016 with care leavers to better aspire to, to access, and to succeed in higher education.
 The report illustrates the experiences of care leavers and of care experienced students and describes the legacy and impact of the Buttle UK Quality Mark for Care Leavers.

 Buttle UK are grateful to the following for their support of this area of our work: